yarbelk/vim-config/README.md

 `d` (delete) and `y` (yank).
 For instance, try going into a method in normal mode, and type `v ii`.
 Then repeat `ii`.

-## text-object-ruby-block

-When textobj-rubyblock is installed you will gain two new text objects, which are triggered by `ar` and `ir` respectively.
-These follow Vim convention, so that `ar` selects all of a ruby block, and `ir` selects the inner portion of a rubyblock.

-In ruby, a block is always closed with the end keyword.
-Ruby blocks may be opened using one of several keywords, including module, class, def, if, and do.

 ## surround

 Surround allows you to modify "surroundings" around the current text.